Range Map

 Key Features for GA Buyers

-• Safety: Standard equipment includes a ballistic parachute and crash-resistant fuel cells.
+• Standard ballistic parachute.
+A whole-airframe recovery parachute and crash-resistant fuel cells are standard equipment.

 Trade-offs